shikaiyo22/ratemusicplayer/README.md

 ### Ratings

 Rate every track from 1-100, just like AOTY but without the album rating threshold.
-Every track in your library is rateable regardless of how many ratings it has.

 ### Shuffle Modes